The Beth Lists

 Picture

-The long hallway connecting the lobby and dining rooms was actually quite entertaining.
 It was also often congested with people standing and enjoying the old photographs, maps and history that lined the walls.
 You have to love the folks who stay at historic lodges.
 They all carry big cameras and read anything that's posted.

 Doors and Windows